raceychan/lihil/README.md

 - **Strong support for AI featuers**: lihil takes AI as a main usecase, AI related features such as SSE, remote handler will be well supported, there will also be tutorials on how to develop your own AI agent/chatbot using lihil.

+## Compatability with starlette

+Lihil is ASGI compatible and uses starlette as ASGI toolkit, which means that:

+- starlette `Request`, `Response` and its subclasses, should work just fine with lihil.

 ## Quick Start

 ```python